chris-reed/code-test/README.md

-Hello ____!
+Hello Chris!
 Thank you for considering joining the Lawline team.
 Below is a coding exercise that will allow you to highlight your skills.

 You have up to 48 hours to submit, however, we respect your time and expect this to only take a few hours.
-Please make commits reguarly so we can track your progress.
+Please make commits regularly, so we can track your progress.

 ### Getting Started